Skip to content

 Step 5: Observe in Hacker View

-Retrieved Documents Your poisoned doc appears alongside (or instead of) trusted recipes
+Your poisoned doc in results It appears alongside (or instead of) trusted recipes

 🎯 Key Observation: The model isn't "tricked" or "jailbroken."
 It's doing exactly what it's supposed to do — retrieve relevant content and use it.
 The problem is the content itself is malicious.